tetsuo13/home-assistant-config/README.md

 ### Flux LED/MagicLight

 A version of the [Flux LED/MagicLight](https://www.home-assistant.io/integrations/flux_led/) component from the PR [home-assistant/core#46536](https://github.com/home-assistant/core/pull/46536) has been used.
 During initial setup of the Litake LED Strip Lights it was found that they wouldn't turn on.
-See [home-assistant/core#38927](https://github.com/home-assistant/core/issues/38927) for more info.
+That PR has been closed without being merged into HA Core however there is another PR that aims to rewrite Flux LED in [home-assistant/core#48902](https://github.com/home-assistant/core/pull/48902).
+This custom component will be removed once that PR is completed.

 # Screenshots